uricchio/sfs_coder/doc/rstfiles/intro.rst

 to extend the code base that we provide and add any models that could be useful for the community.

+sfs_coder is currently under developement and will be released in a few months.
+We don't expect these pages to get much traffic at the moment but we have put them online for our development team.
+If you have stumbled accross them and have any suggestions or would like to inquire about the development feel free to email Lawrence (uricchio@berkeley.edu).

-sfs_coder is free to use and distribute for personal or academic use.
+sfs_coder will be free to use and distribute for personal or academic use.
 We hope that you will find it useful.